rohithgujjarlapudi/C-_Basics/README.md

   * sum of distances using structures
   * printing patterns
   * perimeter of triangle using classes
-  * volume of cube using clasess..
+  * volume of cube using clasess.